Ferrari 250

 The Ferrari 250 is a series of sports cars and grand tourers built by Ferrari from 1952 to 1964.
 The company's most successful early line, the 250 series includes many variants designed for road use or sports car racing.
 250 series cars are characterized by their use of a 2953 cc Colombo V12 engine designed by Gioacchino Colombo.
+The 250 series designation refers to this engine's cylinder displacement of approximately 250 cc.
 They were replaced by the 275 and 330 series cars.

 Similarities

 Most 250 road cars share the same two wheelbases, 2400 mm for short wheelbase (SWB) and 2600 mm for long wheelbase (LWB).
 Most convertibles used the SWB type.

 Nearly all 250s share the same Colombo Tipo 125 V12 engine.
 At 2953 cc, it was notable for its light weight and impressive output of up to 300 PS in the Testa Rossa and GTO.
 The V12 weighed hundreds of pounds less than its chief competitors — for example, it was nearly half the weight of the Jaguar XK straight-6.
 Ferrari uses the displacement of a single cylinder as the model designation.

 The V12 propelled the Ferrari 250 racing cars to numerous victories.